cloudfoundry/summit-training-classes/basics/site/README.md

 ## 6. Debugging

+If the New Relic section is attempted, this is likely the longest lab of the course.

 ### Answers

 #### What does Cloud Foundry think the health of the app is?
 How did it draw this conclusion?